sajjadghorbani80/WebOnline-Game/README.md

 ## :arrow_forward: Run the project

 1. Download and install Node.js from [here](https://nodejs.org/en/download/)</li>
-2. Clone the project in your systeam with this command in terminal:
+2. Clone the project in your system with this command in terminal:
 ```bash
 git clone https://github.com/sajjadghorbani80/WebOnline-Game.git
 ```